 The INDEX is used to create and retrieve data from the database very quickly.
 Index can be created by using single or group of columns in a table.
-When index is created it is assigned a ROWID for each rows before it sort out the data.
+When index is created, it is assigned a ROWID for each row before it sorts out the data.

 For example, the following SQL creates a new table called CUSTOMERS and adds five columns:

 CREATE TABLE CUSTOMERS( ID INT NOT NULL, NAME VARCHAR (20) NOT NULL, AGE INT NOT NULL, ADDRESS CHAR (25) , SALARY DECIMAL (18, 2), PRIMARY KEY (ID) );

 Now, you can create index on single or multiple columns using the following syntax:

 CREATE INDEX index_name ON table_name ( column1, column2.....);

 To create an INDEX on AGE column, to optimize the search on customers for a particular age, following is the SQL syntax: